Mudslinger (bull): Career

 In 2002, Mudslinger finished as runner-up to Little Yellow Jacket.
 Dillon Page strongly felt Mudslinger should have won the title that year.
 He was only ridden once.
 He bucked off two-time World Champion Chris Shivers "after a 7.6–second ride in Phoenix that everyone said would probably have been the all–time points record".
 However, the riders voted for Little Yellow Jacket.
 In 2004, bull rider Mike Lee rode Mudslinger for 93.75 points.
 That ride tied with another ride for the highest score of the year.
 Lee won the World Champion bull rider title that year.

 Mudslinger's final showings occurred at the 2006 PBR World Finals.
 It was Greg Potter who scored the last qualified ride of his career on Mudslinger.
 He drew him for the fourth time in his career in round 2.
 Potter finally rode him for 89.75 points.
 Then, Mudslinger bucked off the 2008 World Champion Guilherme Marchi in 5.1 seconds for his last trip.
 He did this in round 6 and was marked a high score of 46.5 points.
-Mudslinger launching Marchi off him while bucking helped Adriano Moraes win his third World Champion bull rider title.
+Mudslinger launching Marchi off him while bucking helped Adriano Morães win his third World Champion bull rider title.
 Mudslinger spent six years on tour and had qualified for the finals each of those years.
 He was runner-up for the world champion bull title, in 2004 and 2005, as well as being the high money bull in 2005.
 Then, in 2006, he won the World Champion Bull title for himself.
 Mudslinger "is often credited as a major reason why D&H Cattle Co. was named Stock Contractor of the Year" from 2001 to 2005.

-Lambert explained that the bulls who are picked for the championship round at the finals are based on how they performed on the rounds leading up to the championship round.
+Cody Lambert explained that the bulls who are picked for the championship round at the finals are based on how they performed on the rounds leading up to the championship round.
 Lambert held Mudslinger, Dr. Proctor, and Pandora's Box out of the 2006 championship round for the same reason, their performance was not up to par in the rounds leading up.
 He further explained that "I thought it'd be kind of cool for (Mudslinger) to go out with some of his sons who had moved up from the Classic event".
 Nonetheless, Mudslinger had a great last out.
 Page said "He still has outstanding days, he just can't put them together all the time".
 The Pages and partner Tom Teague collected a trailer and $200,000 cash prize for the honor.
 Dillon related, "I actually wanted to retire him last year, but with Little Yellow Jacket and Blueberry Wine retiring in 2005, I was talked out of it.
 I'm glad we waited until this year."